emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 following code must be added to ``obj_scan`` and ``obj_skip``::

     case TYPE_FWD:
-        base = (char *)base + ALIGN(obj->fwd.size);
+        base = (char *)base + ALIGN_UP(obj->fwd.size);
         break;
     case TYPE_FWD2:
-        base = (char *)base + ALIGN(sizeof(fwd2_s));
+        base = (char *)base + ALIGN_UP(sizeof(fwd2_s));
         break;

 .. note::

-    The Scheme interpreter has no objects consisting of a single word.
+    Objects that consist of a single word present a problem for the design of the forwarding object.
+In the Scheme interpreter, this happens on some 64-bit platforms, where a point is 8 bytes long, but a ``character_s`` object (which consists of a 4-byte ``int`` and a 1-byte ``char``) is also 8 bytes long.

+    There are a couple of solutions to this problem:

+    1. Allocate the small objects with enough padding so that they can be forwarded.
+(This is how the problem is solved in the toy Scheme interpreter.)

-    If it did, this would present problems for the design of the forwarding object.
-The best approach in such a case would be to allocate the single-word objects from a separate pool: if, as seems likely, these objects do not contain references, they could be allocated from the :ref:`pool-amcz` pool, and so the cost of scanning them could be avoided.
+    2. Use a :term:`tag` to distinguish between the client object and a forwarding object that replaces it.
+It might help to allocate the small objects in their own pool so that the number of types that the scan method has to distinguish is minimized.
+Since these objects do not contain references, they could be allocated from the :ref:`pool-amcz` pool, and so the cost of scanning them could be avoided.

 .. topics::

     :ref:`topic-format`.